HeshanKarunaratne/notes/README.md

         - Transactions occur independently
         - eg: Changes occurring in 1 T should not be visible to other T until committed
     - D:Durability
-        - Once the transaction is committed, the updates and modifications to the DB are stored in and written to disk and they persist even if a system failure occurs
+        - Once the transaction is committed, the updates and modifications to the DB are stored in and written to disk, and they persist even if a system failure occurs

 - Microservices